 Schools and colleges are struggling financially and the Government's plan to freeze school funding - cutting it in real terms - will only make things worse.
 Its plan to increase cuts to post 16 funding would put the entire sixth form colleges sector under threat.
-Click here to read more about the education funding crisis.
+More about the education funding crisis.

-If you didn’t manage to join the national lobby, please get together with colleagues and arrange to visit your MP in their constituency soon and if you are unable to do that please email them using the template letter available here.
-Please ask your colleagues, friends and family members to do the same.
+If you didn’t manage to join the national lobby, please get together with colleagues and arrange to visit your MP in their constituency soon or email your MP.

 In addition to the current cuts, the underfunding of Welsh schools has been a major issue for a number of years.
 For more details go here.

 Published in June, this Bill seeks to convert ‘failing’ or ‘coasting’ schools to academy status and silence school staff, governing bodies and local authorities who may oppose such a move.
-For more information on the implications of the Bill and on academies more generally please see the Union’s academies campaign page.
+For more information on the implications of the Bill and on academies more generally please see the Union’s campaign on academies.